Me1rem/Hr-analysis/README.md

 ## Questions kpis
 1.Do employees who receive regular feedback better understand their roles?

-2. Does clear vision drive employees connection to the company’s vision?
+2.Does clear vision drive employees connection to the company’s vision?

-3.
-4. What drove employees to leave in 2025?
+3.What drove employees to leave in 2025?
-5.

 4.How did DISC type shape our workforce composition in 2025?

 5.What was the impact of employee turnover on our company’s revenue growth?